cis-ds/course-site/content/notes/webdata/web-scraping/index.md

 To demonstrate webscraping in R, we are going to collect records on presidential statements from [The American Presidency Project](https://www.presidency.ucsb.edu/).

 Let's say we are interested in how presidents speak about "space exploration."
-On the website, we punch in this search term, and we get the [following 346 results](https://www.presidency.ucsb.edu/advanced-search?field-keywords=%22space+exploration%22&field-keywords2=&field-keywords3=&from%5Bdate%5D=&to%5Bdate%5D=&person2=&items_per_page=100).^[346 results as of July 13, 2021.]
+On the website, we punch in this search term, and we get the [following 346 results](https://www.presidency.ucsb.edu/advanced-search?field-keywords=%22space+exploration%22&field-keywords2=&field-keywords3=&from%5Bdate%5D=&to%5Bdate%5D=&person2=&items_per_page=100).[^count]

 Our goal is to scrape these records and store pertinent information in a data frame.
 We will be doing this in two steps: